pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I made progress in learning the Stoic's philosophy.
 (Stoicism)
 * I made progress in learning Stoicism.

----

-Ana: What did you decide to do?

-Bob: I made the decision to postpone my trip.

----

 ## learn learned (d)(reg)
 * I haven't learned anything new.